Chris Lines

-Christopher John Lines (born 30 November 1985) is an English professional footballer who plays as a midfielder for club Corsham Town, where he holds the role of player-manager.
+Christopher John Lines (born 30 November 1985) is an English former professional football player and manager who is the player-manager at club Roman Glass St George.

-Lines turned professional at Bristol Rovers and made his first-team debut in January 2006.
+Lines, a midfielder, turned professional at Bristol Rovers and made his first-team debut in January 2006.
 He played in the 2007 Football League Trophy final defeat.
 He was an unused substitute in the League Two play-off final victory before becoming a first team regular from the 2007–08 season.
-He was sold on to Sheffield Wednesday for £50,000 in August 2011 and was a key first-team player as the "Owls" won promotion to the Championship at the end of the 2011–12 campaign.
+He was sold to Sheffield Wednesday for £50,000 in August 2011 and was a key first-team player as the "Owls" won promotion to the Championship at the end of the 2011–12 campaign.
 However, he lost his first-team place the following season and was loaned out to Milton Keynes Dons in January 2013.

 He signed with Port Vale in July 2013.
 A key first-team player in the 2013–14 season, he lost his first-team place.
 He returned to Bristol Rovers on loan in March 2015, helping Rovers to win promotion out of the Conference Premier via the play-offs before rejoining Rovers permanently in the summer.
 He helped Rovers to achieve a second successive promotion in the 2015–16 campaign and left the club in May 2019 for the second time; then he joined Northampton Town.
 He helped Northampton to win promotion out of League Two via the play-offs in 2020 and then moved on to Stevenage for an 18-month stay in January 2021.
 He dropped into non-League football to play for Bath City in June 2022 and left the club in 2024 following a spell on loan at Yate Town.
 He joined Roman Glass St George in July 2024 and moved on to Corsham Town 11 months later.
-He became player-manager at Corsham in October 2025.
+He became player-manager at Corsham in October 2025, though was sacked the following March.
+He returned to Roman Glass St George as player-manager in May 2026.